joemacstevens/dynasty/README.md

-# Monolith
+# Dynasty
-Monolith is a living trust for digital and traditional assets
+Dynasty is a living trust for digital and traditional assets